Fitness: Getting and Staying Active - Why Should You Be More Active?

 Being fit includes keeping your

-Lifting weights-even small ones-is a good way to make
+your muscles stronger.
+Lifting weights—even small ones—is a good way to do this.
+Weights also increase

 bone density, which is especially important for older

-things on high shelves, to look under a bed, or perhaps to tie your shoes.
+things on high shelves, look under a bed, or perhaps tie your shoes.
 You

 will also have a better sense of balance and coordination.